dotmpe/user-conf/ReadMe.rst

 BATS is optional for testing the core libraries.

 To provision or configure a host there is one config file per host.
-There is no real frontend (yet), but the commands are in scripts/<cmd>.sh
+There is no real frontend (yet), but the commands are in scripts/user-conf/<cmd>.sh and there is a little guide and some other docs.

 Install